Frozen Lives, Not So Frozen Frontlines

 In muddy, mice-infested trenches, with the sound of war in the distance, I met some of the most kind and caring people I have had the pleasure of knowing.
 It hurts to think that they may not return home.

-All images were taken in both Pisky & Donetsk, Ukraine.
+Images were taken in Donetsk, Ukraine.